 Under procedures developed by the Superintendent, the Board may grant the use of school facilities to responsible and organized local groups for purposes that provide demonstrable benefit to the schools or to the community as a whole.
 School facilities are not available to groups outside the school district unless approved by the Superintendent.
 School facilities shall not be used for personal or commercial activities.

+The Board may authorize the use of school property by public members of the community during non-school hours for the purpose of recreation, sport, academic, literary, artistic, or community uses as defined in KRS Chapter 162 pursuant to this and other policies adopted by the Board and related procedures established by the Superintendent.1

 Availability

 The Board shall determine when and which facilities will be available to the community and may establish reasonable fees for their rental.